KabirAcharya/RiqMenu/README.md

 - Place the `RiqMenu.dll` file into `Steam\steamapps\common\Bits & Bops Demo\Mods`.
 - Launch the game and press `F1` to open the menu.
 - Click on the level you want to play.
+- Press `R` to quick restart a level.